Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "text","string","Markdown text."
    "richtext_json","string","A string of RTJSON to use instead of `text`."
-   "return_rtjson","boolean","If truthy (a string that starts with `0` or `F` or `f` is treated as falsy), return the newly created object as the top level JSON object instead of being wrapped in a listing.
+   "return_rtjson","boolean","If truthy (a string that starts with `0` or `F` or `f` is treated as falsy), directly return the newly created object as the top level JSON object.

-   If `thing_id` is a message (starting with `t4_`), this parameter is ignored."
+   If `thing_id` specifies a message (starting with `t4_`), this parameter is ignored."

 |